-- The principal investigator (PI) must be faculty at The Ohio State University with an appointment allowing them to serve as PI on an externally sponsored research project.
+The principal investigator (PI) must be faculty or staff at The Ohio State University with an appointment allowing them to serve as PI on an externally sponsored research project.
 The PI must be listed as an inventor on the associated invention disclosure form.
-Eligible post-docs and Ohio State staff that are co-inventors on the invention disclosure are eligible to apply as co-PIs. - An investigator is limited to submitting one (1) application as PI or co-PI per application cycle.
+Eligible post-docs and Ohio State staff that are coinventors on the invention disclosure are eligible to apply as co-Pls.

-- An investigator may only serve as PI of one (1) Accelerator Award project at a time.
-Investigators are eligible to re-apply with proposals for a different application of the same technology or for new technologies once the initial project is completed.
+- An investigator is limited to submitting one (1) application as PI or co-PI per application cycle. - An investigator may only serve as PI of one (1) Accelerator Award project at a time.
+Once an awarded project is completed, investigators are eligible to re-apply with proposals for a different application of the same technology or for new technologies that present an independent commercialization opportunity.
 Investigators must be compliant and in good standing with all previous award requirements. - If the PI transfers from The Ohio State University to another institution during the project period, the Accelerator Award funds may not be transferred to the new institution.
-If a new principal investigator cannot take over the award responsibilities, the award will be terminated.
-The principal investigator should notify the Accelerator Awards program and provide contact information at the new institution in case the program needs to contact the investigator after leaving the university. - All members of the team should be committed to the commercialization objectives of the project and be open to receiving coaching and oversight of their projects.
+If a co-inventor is unable to take on the role as the new principal investigator, the award will be terminated.
+The principal investigator should notify the Accelerator Awards program personnel and provide contact information at the new institution in case the program needs to contact the investigator after they have left the university. - All members of the team should be committed to the commercialization objectives of the project and be open to receiving coaching and oversight of their projects.